-Argos uplinks serve two purposes-generation of Argos locations and data transmission.
+Argos uplinks serve two purposes-generation of Argos Doppler locations and data transmission.
+Fastloc® snapshots are sent as data messages.

-Location Messages-SPOT tags send short, three-byte messages for the purpose of generating locations.
-The location uplink scheduler is used to set hourly or daily transmission limits.
+Argos Location Uplinks-SPOT-F tags send short, three-byte messages for the purpose of generating Argos Doppler locations.

+The generation of Argos Doppler locations requires 3 or more uplinks to be received by one satellite in a narrow window of time (<15 minutes).
+The location uplink scheduler is used to set the location transmit limit.
 The scheduler is highly flexible.
-See Transmission Modes section for more information.
+See At-Sea Mode vs. Haul-Out Mode section for more information.